- Digital currencies like Bitcoin are different from traditional forms of payment.

 What is Bitcoin?

 Bitcoin is the first and largest asset in the growing category of cryptocurrency (also known as digital currency).
 It was originally intended as a medium of exchange that is created and held electronically.
-There are hundreds of digital currencies, which have a market capitalization of over $500 billion (as of mid-January 2018).*
+Bitcoin was the first, but there are hundreds of digital currencies.

 We'll focus on Bitcoin here to illustrate how digital currencies work.
 However, the underlying blockchain technology and functionality of Bitcoin are similar to many of the other widely used digital currencies, including Ethereum, Bitcoin Cash, and Litecoin.
 (For more on blockchain, see below.)